yuvraajbains/Personal-Task-Manager-Frontend/README.md

 This is the frontend client for the **Personal Task Manager** web application.
 It is built with **React.js**, **Tailwind CSS**, and **Vite**, and communicates with a backend server for user authentication and task management.

+My official version of this was created at: https://personal-task-manager-frontend-pink.vercel.app/

 ---

 ## 🚀 Features